 ** For a time, the unedited versions of the above (as well as the episodes not on DVD) could be obtained through the Adult Swim's "Create Your Custom DVD!" feature, but now that the Adult Swim Store has shut down, the only legal option is to buy the episodes via iTunes.

 ** Speaking of the Adult Swim store shutting down, for a time it was impossible (aside from buying used copies online for outrageously inflated prices) to obtain Volumes 4 and 5, since they were Adult Swim Store exclusives.
 However, they have since been made available on iTunes with the rest of the series.

-** You can find the episode "The Mask" on the VHS release of that movie; it follows the film.
+** You can find the episode "The Mask" on the VHS release of that movie, which it was originally made for; it follows the film.
 (Or, you can just watch it on YouTube.)